Search

 Authentic Homemade Hummus Recipe

-This creamy, authentic hummus recipe is healthy, protein-packed, and incredibly versatile.
-Use it as a dip, a spread, or a base for grain bowls and Mediterranean platters.
-It’s easy to make, better than store-bought, and keeps in the fridge all week.
+This creamy, authentic homemade hummus is healthy, protein-packed, and incredibly versatile.
+Use it as a dip, spread, or base for grain bowls and Mediterranean platters.
+Itโ€™s easy to make, better than store-bought, and keeps well in the fridge for up to 1 week.

 Prep Time 5 minutes